YingruWuGit/HiCKey/README.md

 # HiCKey

 This is the software HiCKey for detecting TAD boundaries and their hierarchical strucutre in HiC data.
 For the detail of our methodology please refer to "Decipher hierarchical organization of topologically associated domains through change-point testing".
 This software package is written in C++.
 It contains 1 header file: HiCKey.h; 2 source files: HiCKey.cpp and main.cpp.
-The compiled application is HiCKey.exe.
-We will also incorporate the C++ code into an R package.
+The compiled application is HiCKey.exe and hickey_linux.exe.

 # Examples: